indragiek/DominantColor/README.md

 #### Downsampling

-The k-means algorithm has a worst case runtime that is super-polynomial in the input size<sup>[[7](http://en.wikipedia.org/wiki/K-means%2B%2B)]</sup>, so sampling large numbers of pixels is a problem.
+The k-means algorithm has a worst case runtime that is super-polynomial in the input size<sup>[[14](http://en.wikipedia.org/wiki/K-means%2B%2B)]</sup>, so sampling large numbers of pixels is a problem.
 Images are automatically downsampled such that the total number of pixels is less than or equal to a specified maximum number of pixels to sample.
 The value I've been using is `1000`, which is a good balance between accurate results and runtime.

 ### Implementation

 Everything is implemented in Swift except for the functions that convert between RGB and YUV color spaces, which use GLKit and thus must be written in C (since Swift doesn't support C unions at this time).

-### App
+### Mac App

 The project includes a Mac app that can be used to see the results of the algorithm and to run a simple benchmark.